apache/camel/tooling/archetypes/camel-archetype-war/src/main/resources/archetype-resources/ReadMe.txt

 ==========================================================

 This project bundles the Camel Web Console, REST API, and some sample routes as a WAR.
+You can build the WAR by running

+mvn install

-You can run this by dropping the WAR into your favorite web container or just run
+You can then run the project by dropping the WAR into your favorite web container or just run

-mvn jetty:run-war
+mvn jetty:run

-on the command line.
+to start up and deploy to Jetty.

 Web Console